 Approximately 1 in 7 men will be diagnosed with this cancer

-Did you know that aside from skin cancer, prostate cancer is the most common cancer for men in the U.S.?
+Did you know that aside from skin cancer, prostate cancer is the most common cancer in U.S. men?

 So what should you know about your risk, potential symptoms and when to get screened?

-“The most common risk factors are things you can’t control,” says Dr. Mark Brandt, the Division Director of Urology at Advocate Lutheran General Hospital in Park Ridge, Ill.
-“Those that have a higher risk generally have a family history, are African American and are older, as your risk increases with age.”
+“The most common risk factors are things you can’t control,” says Dr. Mark Brandt, the division director of urology at Advocate Lutheran General Hospital in Park Ridge, Ill.
+“Those who have a higher risk generally have a family history, are African American and are older, as your risk increases with age.”